rpavlik/voce/trunk/voce/readme.txt

 ------------------------------------
 1. FreeTTS (version 1.2.1 included in this package) - freetts.sourceforge.net
 2. CMUSphinx4 (version 1.0beta included in this package) - cmusphinx.sourceforge.net
-3. Java 1.5 runtime environment; Java SDK required to build Voce from source
+3. Java 1.5 runtime environment; also, Java SDK required to build Voce from source
-4. Java Native Interface (JNI), usually included in the Java SDK; required for C++ applications
+4. Java Native Interface (JNI) (usually included in the Java SDK) required for C++ applications

 ------------------------------------